-We must respond in writing to all requests by either granting or denying the request.
+The Chief ALJ or designee responds in writing to all requests by either granting or denying the request.

-- If a request results in the remand being vacated, send a Notice of Vacated Remand (OMHA-177) with an Order Vacating Remand (OMHA-178), as discussed in OCPM 20.8.7.2. - If a request does not result in the remand being vacated (that is, it is denied), send a Generic Notice (OMHA-120) with an Order Denying Request to Vacate a Remand (OMHA-189) explaining why the request is denied, as discussed in OCPM 20.8.7.1.
+- If a request results in the remand being vacated, send a Notice of Vacated Remand (OMHA-177T) with an Order Vacating Remand (OMHA-178T), as discussed in OCPM 20.8.7.2. - If a request does not result in the remand being vacated (that is, it is denied), send a Generic Notice (OMHA-120) with either an Order Denying Review of Request to Vacate a Remand (OMHA-188T) or an Order Denying Request to Vacate a Remand (OMHA-189T) explaining why the request is denied, as discussed in OCPM 20.8.7.1.